 - Manitoba.
-You will need to fulfill certain criteria including a pass mark on the MCCEE, IELTS results, etc. Please read THIS GUIDE for more information on these criteria.
+You will need to fulfill certain criteria including a pass mark on your MCC exams and have above 7 in IELTS, etc. Please read THIS GUIDE for more information on these criteria.
 When you are given a conditional registration, you can then apply for The Practice Ready Assessment (PRA) – Specialty Practice Program, and you will be granted a position only when you have an approved sponsor and a job offer in a specialty which is regarded to be in high need in Manitoba.
 Please read THIS for more information.
 When you complete the PRA-Specialty Practice program, you will be expected to fulfill their return-of-service obligations per sponsorship agreement.
 In addition, you are expected to complete a one-year mandatory Mentorship Program through the IMG Program.
 For General Practitioners or Family Medicine physicians, please read THIS and THIS.

 - British Columbia and, Saskatchewan.
 These provinces only conduct Practice Ready Assessments for family medicine specialists.
 If you want to work as a specialist in these provinces, you would need to be assessed in another province and get your Royal College there before moving there.

 - Newfoundland and Labrador: Their assessment process seems very reasonable but spaces are limited.
 Please click HERE.